How to Use Google Ratings as a Sales Prospecting Signal for Local Businesses

 This takes hours.
 And you do it every week because new businesses appear, ratings change, and you need fresh prospects.
 42% of reps say prospecting is the hardest part of their job.
 When you look at how the sausage gets made, it's not hard to see why.

-Why Google ratings are an underused signal
+Why Google ratings are an underused prospecting signal

 Here's what most reps miss: Google ratings are one of the strongest indicators of whether a local business needs help.